kvrancic/digital-twin-marketing/README.md

 - **Web Search Integration**: Uses Serper API for real-time trend analysis

 ## 🤖 The Marketing Crew

+**NOTE: All of these agents are made to resemble me, my interests, and my personality in a very exaggerated way.**

 ### 1. **The Zeitgeist Philosopher** 🧐
 - **Role**: Cultural Analyst & First Principles Thinker